-UC Santa Barbara allows students to choose from five exciting programs which are designed for different kinds of students: the Early Start Program (ESP), Academic & Enrichment Program (1+1), Enrichment Program, Research Mentorship Program (RMP), Science & Engineering Research Academy (SERA) and the Local High School Student Program.
+UC Santa Barbara allows students to choose from six exciting programs which are designed for different kinds of students: the Early Start Program (ESP), Academic & Enrichment Program (1+1), Enrichment Program, Research Mentorship Program (RMP), Science & Engineering Research Academy (SERA) and the Local High School Student Program.
 These programs give high school students the unique opportunity to take regular UC Santa Barbara courses.
 We offer over 100 courses to choose from in 40 academic departments.
 Although the programs are fairly similar, there are a few differences that are tailored to students who have different goals for the summer.
 You will find the differences listed below.

-- Early Start Program (Session A) - ESP students enroll in two UC Santa Barbara courses and live in a residence hall for six-weeks.
-High school students who are looking to increase their competitiveness when applying to UC’s or other top universities in the nation should enroll in this program.
+Early Start Program (Session A) - ESP students enroll in two UC Santa Barbara courses and live in a residence hall for six-weeks.
+High school students who are looking to increase their competitiveness when applying to UCs or other top universities in the nation should enroll in this program.
 By taking two academic courses, ESP provides students the opportunity to explore some of the university’s different disciplines and gain valuable college experience.
 Click here to learn about Early Start Scholarship Information and access the scholarship Application.